shundhammer/qdirstat/README.md

 Usable, but still Alpha.

+- 2016-01-15

+  - Added new macros for use within cleanups: %terminal and %filemanager.
+They are expanded to the terminal window or file manager application, respectively, of the current desktop (KDE, GNOME, Xfce, ...).
+I just wasted four hours (that could have been put to better use adding missing features - grrrr) because KDE's konsole misbehaves in every way possible (leading today's WTF count with 3):

+    - It won't let me start it in the background from within QDirStat; it simply exits.
+I tried all kinds of command line arguments (--nofork, --hold), I tried to wrap it into a subshell, into the _nohup_ command - nothing helped.
+WTF?

+    - It exits when QDirStat exits.
+Well, since it won't let me start it in the background, that's not too surprising.
+Still, if it does its own fork(), WTF?

+    - It doesn't give a damn about the current directory you start it from, it needs its --workdir command line argument.
+WTF?

+  - Added %d macro for cleanups: This is the directory name with full path.
+For directories, this is the same as %p.
+For files, this is their parent directory's %p.

+  - %terminal : Terminal window application of the current desktop; one of "konsole", "gnome-terminal", "xfce4-terminal", "lxterminal", "eterm".
+    The fallback is "xterm".

+  - %filemanager : File manager application of the current desktop; one of "konqueror", "nautilus", "thunar", "pcmanfm".
+The fallback is "xdg-open".

+  - Which desktop is used is determined by the _$XDG_CURRENT_DESKTOP_ environment variable.
+Currently supported:

+    - KDE
+    - GNOME
+    - Unity
+    - Xfce
+    - Lxde
+    - Enlightenment
+      (no clue how to start its file manager, though - using xdg-open here)

+  - Users can override this with the _$QDIRSTAT_DESKTOP_ environment variable, so you can get, say, the Xfce terminal or file manager despite currently running KDE if you set

+        export QDIRSTAT_DESKTOP="Xfce"

+  - Of course, you can still simply use your favourite file manager if you simply change %filemanager in the default "Open File Manager Here" cleanup action to the command to start it.

+  - Added new standard cleanup actions:

+    - Git clean.
+Start "git clean -dfx" in the current item's directory.
+This is relevant for developers or for people who regularly build software from Git repositories.

+    - Clear directory contents.
+This removes everything inside a directory, but leaves the directory itself intact. ~/.thumbnails or browser cache directories are typical candidates for this with their ever-growing
+      content: You probably want to keep the directory, but get rid of everything inside it.

+  - Redefined the semantics of the _file manager_ cleanup action: It no longer tries to open files with the corresponding application depending on MIME type, it now always opens a file manager in that directory (which can open the file in its app if you want that.).
+It's now also renamed to "open file manager here".
+If you still want the old behaviour, you can easily add your own cleanup action with the "xdg-open %p" command.

 - 2016-01-13 Added "move to trash", this time as a normal action in the "Edit" menu, the toolbar and the context menus.
 This is a real implementation of the XDG Trash specification.
 It does not rely on outside tools that might or